Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Examples

-is independent of $x$. \end{proof} From the above lemma, if $u_0$ is Gaussian, with mean linear and variance independent in $x$ (which we expect to be satisfied by the optimal solution), then $v^0$ is quadratic in $x$ (c.f. the proof of Theorem 4.2 in \cite{wang2020reinforcement}), and the same holds for all $\tau\geq 0$, and $\mathsf{Var}(u_\tau)$ is independent of $x$.
-Then $v^\tau$ can be written as Letting $\mathbb E[u_0] = \mu$ and $\mathsf{Var}(u_0) = \sigma^2$ then
+is independent of $x$. \end{proof} From the above lemma, if $u_0$ is Gaussian, with mean linear and variance independent of $x$ (which we expect to be satisfied by the optimal solution), then $v^0$ is quadratic in $x$ (cf. the proof of Theorem 4.2 in \cite{wang2020continuous}), and the same holds for all $\tau\geq 0$, and $\mathsf{Var}(u_\tau)$ is independent of $x$.
+Then $v^\tau$ can be written as